hzeller/timg/man/timg.1.md

 **-f** &lt;*filelist-file*&gt;
 :    Read a list of image filenames to show from this file.
 The list needs
-     to be newline separated.
+     to be newline separated, so one filename per line.
      This option can be supplied multiple times in which case it appends to the end of the list of images to show.
-     If there are also filenames on the command line, they will be shown at the very end.
+     If there are also filenames on the command line, they will also be shown after the images from the file list have been shown.

-     Absolute filenames in the list are used as-is, relative filenames are resolved relative to the filelist-file itself.
+     Absolute filenames in the list are used as-is, relative filenames are resolved relative to the current directory.

+     (Note: this behavior changed between v1.5.0 and v1.5.1: previously, -f was resolving relative to the filelist; this changed to current directory.
+     Look-up relative to the file list is provided with with uppercase **-F**).

+**-F**
+:    Like **-f**, but relative filenames are resolved relative to the
+     directory the file list resides in.
+     This allows you to e.g. have a file list at the top of a directory structure with relative filenames but are not required to navigate there first to display them with timg.

 **-o** &lt;*outfile*&gt;
 :    Write terminal image to given filename instead of stdout.